 That’s right, they’re all focused on the future.

-That right there shows us a major part of what drives fear of failure in sports.
-During a game or during practice, you are focused on what might happen.
+That shows us a major part of what drives fear of failure in sports: during a game or practice, your mind becomes focused on what might happen.

 The more you think about what may happen, and how much you don’t want to make a mistake, the more fear you are creating.